-Ultimately, you have a choice as to whether you will approach your care in a proactive or reactive manner.
+Ultimately, you have a choice to approach your care in a proactive or reactive manner.
 Taking a proactive approach provides everyone involved in your care extra time for problem-solving and can help you avoid the stress of being stuck without options, struggling to get by when you have suddenly lost an ability.
 It's best if you ask your treatment team to provide recommendations for equipment in advance of your need.
-Obtaining what they recommend and putting it away for the day it is needed can help you feel assured you are prepared.
+Obtaining what they recommend and putting it away for the day it is needed can help you feel prepared.
 Getting the appropriate piece of equipment can relieve stress.
-People often delight in their newly found freedom when they receive a power wheelchair and realize they are able to resume community activities that were given up due to intolerable fatigue or difficulty walking with fear of falling.
+People often delight in their newly found freedom when they receive a power wheelchair and realize they can resume community activities that were given up due to intolerable fatigue or difficulty walking with fear of falling.
 Remember that tools are used in every trade to improve the ability of the people doing the work.
 ALS should be no different.